Skip to main content

 Scanning sourceSubgraphSoroban RPCProgram logsget_cells RPC

-Script count4 contracts4 contracts3 programs1 lock script
+Script count4 contracts4 contracts3 programs2 scripts (lock + type)

 Address hashkeccak256N/AN/Ablake2b (“ckb-default-hash”)